Thai Coconut Curry Dumpling Soup

 Make Ahead and Storage

-This Thai Coconut Curry Dumpling Soup is not only delicious but also perfect for meal prep!
-You can easily store leftovers or prepare components in advance, making it a breeze to enjoy this comforting dish throughout the week.
+This Thai Coconut Curry Dumpling Soup is not only delightful but also perfect for meal prep!
+You can easily store leftovers or make a big batch ahead of time for those busy days.

 Storing Leftovers